 Effective proactive caching at the targeted RSU relies on effective prediction.
-For prediction purposes, the rapid development of machine learning (ML) and deep learning (DL) has played an important role.
-However, conventional ML and DL models require a great amount of training data and a training phase is normally indispensable.
-Thus, these models cannot well adapt to time-varying vehicular environments.
-Therefore, an online learning approach is needed.
+For prediction purposes, the rapid development in machine learning has played an important role.
 In fact, predicting the next RSU as a proactive caching node is a direct application of reinforcement learning (RL) because every prediction is a decision to make.
-The key feature of RL is that it does not require any prior knowledge of the environment, which makes it a suitable solution to online learning and enables the potential to achieve high adaptability in intelligent vehicular networks.

-Nevertheless, in systems that do not have to be represented by states, the learning problems become stateless decision problems and the learning agent becomes stateless, which significantly reduces the number of trials needed to learn a mature strategy and speed up the learning process [9].
+The goal of any RL problem is to map perceived states to actions by learning a policy function.
+Nevertheless, in systems that do not have to be represented by states, the learning problems become stateless decision problems and the learning agent becomes stateless, which significantly reduces the number of trials needed to learn a mature strategy and speed up the learning process [11].
 This is of great help in a dynamically changing vehicular environment.
-Multi-armed bandit (MAB) problem [10], [11] are basic instances of RL problems or to be specific, singlestate model-free RL problems, where a learning agent does not have to build up a model of the environment.
+Multi-armed bandit (MAB) problems [12], [13] are basic instances of RL problems or to be specific, single state model-free RL problems, where a learning agent does not have to build up a model of the environment.
 This feature makes it efficient in dealing with the variable vehicular environment.
-It has also attracted significant attention in various applications, from recommendation systems and information retrieval to healthcare and finance, thanks to its excellent performance combined with certain attractive properties, such as learning from fewer feedback [12].
+It has also attracted significant attention in various applications, from recommendation systems and information retrieval to healthcare and finance, thanks to its excellent performance combined with certain attractive properties, such as learning from less feedback [14].
 In a bandit problem, the agent, i.e., the bandit, takes an action to achieve an immediate reward without states being involved, aiming to maximize the total amount of rewards.

-Uncertainty is inextricably linked to learning algorithms and their models and is an important concept in machine learning methodology [13].
-Assessing and quantifying uncertainty helps understand more precisely the benefits that models can bring.
+Uncertainty is inextricably linked to learning algorithms and their models and is an important concept in machine learning methodology [15].
+Assessing and quantifying uncertainty helps us to understand more precisely the benefits that models can bring.
 Reducing uncertainty will inevitably give us more accurate prediction results.
-Subjective logic [14], [15] has emerged as an effective method for uncertainty evaluation.
+Subjective logic [16], [17] has emerged as an effective method for uncertainty evaluation.
 This formalism allows us to express specific forms of probability distributions by generating a multinomial opinion over a discrete set of elements.
-It provides a concise formalism to represent Dirichlet-multinomial and Dirichletcategorical models [16] and therefore, the opinion induces a categorical distribution over the element set that allows evaluation of the overall uncertainty as the entropy of the distribution.
-This model has also been recently used to assess uncertainties in deep networks [17], [18].
+It provides a concise formalism to represent Dirichlet-multinomial and Dirichlet-categorical models [18] and therefore, the opinion induces a categorical distribution over the element set that allows evaluation of the overall uncertainty as the entropy of the distribution.
+This model has also been recently used to assess uncertainties in deep networks [19], [20].
 This will be further developed in this paper.

-The purpose of the paper is to achieve effective mobilityprediction based proactive caching in vehicular networks.
-The approach to mobility prediction is by predicting the next RSU that a vehicle is about to access through MAB learning.
-We treat this as a decision-making process and investigate the feasibility and prediction performance of bandit learning.
-We designed two original prediction algorithms for proactive caching systems: non-contextual MAB and contextual MAB.
-The motivation for exploring two MAB-based algorithms is to further investigate the benefits of introducing context in contextual MAB on the prediction performance.
-Another purpose of the work is to investigate the uncertainty behind the proposed proactive systems with the Subjective Logic framework.
+The purpose of the paper is to address the problem of effective proactive caching at the next RSU in vehicular networks through MAB problem model.
+We treat this as a decision-making problem and investigate the feasibility and prediction performance of bandit learning in such situations.
+To this end, we designed two algorithms: non-contextual MAB and contextual MAB in vehicular networks by modelling the problem as a bandit problem.
+The motivation of exploring these two algorithms is to further investigate the benefit on prediction performance by introducing context in contextual MAB.
+Another purpose of the work is to investigate the uncertainty behind the proposed proactive systems with Subjective Logic framework.
 The motivation behind this is that uncertainty is inseparably connected to learning algorithms, and we aim to verify and support the superiority of the proposed systems from the theoretical viewpoint of uncertainty.
-Our work fills the void of using MAB learning to solve proactive caching problems in such scenarios.
+Our work fills the void of using multi-independentagent MAB models to solve proactive caching problems in such scenarios.
 Specifically, the main contributions of the paper can be summarized as follows: